49.1 DIPLOMATIC POINTS (DPs)

 C. The effects of each die roll continue from when the die roll is made until the end of the Allied player turn.
 The effective USJT level determines what American actions are permitted during the Allied player turn (49.852D), and only affects Japanese actions if it forces Japan to mobilize during the Allied player turn, in which case the Japanese mobilization is considered to have occurred during the preceding Japanese player turn (36.11C).

-D. The effective USJT level governs American and Japanese mobilizations, YSS RP allotments, BRP grants, deployment limits, imposition of an oil embargo, restrictions on the construction of American carriers, fortification construction, Flying Tiger force pool additions, acceleration and deferring of shipbuilding, the applicable column used on the Pearl Harbor Surprise Table, when the U.S. goes on alert, and when the U.S. may declare war on Japan.
+D. The effective USJT level governs American and Japanese mobilizations, the Japanese growth rate, the American growth rate (if it is higher than the effective USAT level), YSS RP allotments, BRP grants, deployment limits, imposition of an oil embargo, restrictions on the construction of American carriers, fortification construction, Flying Tiger force pool additions, acceleration and deferring of shipbuilding, the applicable column used on the Pearl Harbor Surprise Table, when the U.S. goes on alert, and when the U.S. may declare war on Japan.
 The effective USJT level at the time an American action is carried out determines whether the action is permitted.
 The effective USJT level at the end of the Allied diplomatic phase (49.852A) is used to determine whether American mobilizations occur.

 49.86 ACTIONS NOT REVERSED BY A DROP IN TENSIONS: Once an action permitted by a tension level increase has been carried out, a subsequent decrease in applicable tension level does not negate the action.
-Thus a Russian declaration of war on a minor country or the deployment of ASW from the U.S. to the Atlantic SW box is not reversed by a subsequent change in the RGT level or in the actual or effective USAT level (EXCEPTION: The adjustment of USAT or USJT levels following a U.S. election).
+Thus a Russian declaration of war on a minor country or the deployment of ASW from the U.S. to the Atlantic SW box is not reversed by a subsequent change in the RGT level or in the actual or effective USAT level.

 49.87 TENSION INCREASES FROM OFFENSIVE OPERATIONS: The USAT and USJT levels increase by one for every 15 BRPs spent on offensive operations each turn by the European Axis and Japan, respectively.
+The BRP cost of offensive operations against partisans is not counted.
 At the end of the Axis combat phase, a remnant of eight or more BRPs triggers an increase; a remnant of seven or fewer BRPs is ignored.

 49.9 SPECIFIC DIPLOMATIC TABLES: